network-dave/netrun/README.md

 ## How does it work?

-Initially based on Netmiko, netrun now uses ```Scrapli``` under the hood.
+Initially based on ```Netmiko```, netrun now uses ```Scrapli``` under the hood.
 All ```netrun``` is doing is providing a command-line wrapper around Scrapli, with a couple of opiniated choices about how to provide the host information and the commands to run against them, which ciphers to use, and how to handle the output.

 ## Can I use my SSH configuration file?